yashm02/django-2.1-p-3.5-in-docker-2/README.md

     2. Go to http://localhost:8080 in your browser to view it.

     CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):
     1. Please run the below commands from the project root to setup MySQL and MongoDB in this workspace:
 	- chmod 0755 ./database-setup.sh
 	- sh ./database-setup.sh
+    2. In case you want to connect to MySQL or MongoDB, kindly use the following credentials in your application:
+	- username: root
+	- password: admin